YosysHQ-GmbH/blog_yosyshq/content/post/2023/nocpu-3d-game.md

 ## Conclusions

 We showed a ready-to-use toolchain for hardware design that greatly accelerates development time by using fast simulators at different stages, based on a known programming language syntax.
 The code can be translated to a logic circuit or run on a off-the-shelf CPU.
-A example application requiring complex processing was demonstrated by writing a game that implements the usual math operations for raytracing applications, with a clean syntax for math ald all the alorithms.
+A example application requiring complex processing was demonstrated by writing a game that implements the usual math operations for raytracing applications, with a clean syntax for math ald all the algorithms.
 Since we apply an automatically calculated -and possibly long- pipeline, the system is capable of performing very well even compared to powerful modern CPUs, but using smaller and embeddable chips, at low power.

 ## About the authors